sdiehl/wiwinwlh/tutorial.md

 Monadic syntax in Haskell is written in a sugared form, known as ``do`` notation.
-The advantages of this special syntax are that it is easier to write and is entirely equivalent to just applications of the monad operations.
+The advantages of this special syntax are that it is easier to write and often easier to read, and it is entirely equivalent to simply applying the monad operations.
 The desugaring is defined recursively by the rules:

 ```haskell
 do { a <- f ; m } ≡ f >>= \a -> do { m }  -- bind 'f' to a, proceed to desugar